ChemiKyle/Flask-Finder/db/README.md

 # Verbose instructions for new users

 This program has been written with users with no programming experience in mind.
 Information is stored in the common `.csv` format for ease of use.
 Templates are provided that work with the included scripts to port them into the database.
+Sample data is provided in each file for further demonstration.

 Inventory is grouped into 3 categories:
 1. Chemical - `chem_inv.csv`